 - Have your own support system, whether it be talking to someone else about what you are going through or participating in a social activity.

-- Get online support from other postpartum dads and partners.
+- Get online support from other postpartum partners.

-- Help with housework and childcare before she even asks; this allows her to have moments where she can rest more easily and let go of worries about the house.
+- Help with housework and childcare before asked; this allows your partner to have moments where they can rest more easily and let go of worries about the house.

-- Tell her that she is a great mother; give her specific examples of how well she is doing
+- Tell your partner that they are a great parent; give specific examples of success

-- Assist her to get sleep whenever possible; handle some of the night feedings if you can.
+- Assist your partner to get sleep whenever possible; handle some of the night feedings if you can.

 - The time after the birth of a baby is extraordinarily stressful for couples.
 An excellent read is “And Baby Makes Three” by psychologist John Gottman.